abhisheks6477/petitgpt/README.md

 ## Results at a glance

 The benchmark picture is mixed rather than uniformly favorable.
-Under the project's fixed protocol, alpha075 leads both SmolLM baselines on ARC-Easy and ARC-Challenge, trails both on PIQA and HellaSwag, and falls between SmolLM and SmolLM2 on IFEval. **For context, SmolLM-135M was pretrained on 600B tokens and SmolLM2-135M on 2T tokens, each on 64 H100 GPUs, whereas PetitGPT was pretrained on about 13B tokens on one RTX 4090.**
+Under the project's fixed protocol, alpha075 leads both SmolLM baselines on ARC-Easy and ARC-Challenge, trails both on PIQA and HellaSwag, and falls between SmolLM and SmolLM2 on IFEval.

+**Competitive ARC results on a small pretraining budget.** PetitGPT was pretrained on approximately 13B positions using one RTX 4090.
+The base models behind the instruct baselines were pretrained on 600B tokens for [SmolLM-135M](https://huggingface.co/HuggingFaceTB/SmolLM-135M#training) and 2T tokens for [SmolLM2-135M](https://huggingface.co/HuggingFaceTB/SmolLM2-135M#training); both official model cards report 64 H100 GPUs.
+PetitGPT's ARC results suggest promising data efficiency under this evaluation protocol.
+Different tokenizers, datasets and post-training procedures make this an observational comparison; total training FLOPs, GPU-hours and costs were not compared.

 ### Zero-shot likelihood benchmarks